Affiliated faculty at the Eck Institute for Global Health and the William J. Shaw Center for Children and Families

 Ph.D., Northwestern University (2012)

-Dr. Gettler is the Director of the Hormones, Health, and Human Behavior Laboratory at Notre Dame and a faculty member of the Eck Institute for Global Health.
-Much of his research has focused on the way in which men’s hormonal physiology responds to major life transitions, such as marriage and fatherhood.
-Dr. Gettler particularly explores the ways in which humans’ neuroendocrine systems accommodate the demands of new parenthood, such as childcare, sleep dynamics, and psychosocial stress.
-Through interdisciplinary and global collaborations, he has expanded his focus to apply this perspective to family systems, including the psychobiology of motherhood and fatherhood, parents’ physical and mental health, and child growth and development.
+Dr. Gettler is the Director of the Hormones, Health, and Human Behavior Laboratory at Notre Dame and a faculty affiliate of the Eck Institute for Global Health.
+Much of his early research focused on how men’s hormone physiology responds to major life transitions, such as marriage and fatherhood, and how men’s hormones relate to their behaviors as parents and partners.
+Working with collaborators at multiple global sites, he has expanded his focus to family systems and well being, including the psychobiology of motherhood and fatherhood, parents’ physical and mental health, and child growth, development, and physiology.
 Presently, Dr. Gettler works on research projects related to these interests in the United States, the Philippines, and the Republic of Congo.

 Gettler uses both evolutionary and social theoretical approaches to help contextualize his findings, providing insights into the ways in which human biology has been shaped by our evolutionary past as well as how it is responsive to cultural norms, family systems, political economic forces, and developmental experiences.
-Dr. Gettler's research has appeared in Proceedings of the National Academy of Sciences, Hormones and Behavior, American Journal of Physical Anthropology, American Journal of Human Biology, American Anthropologist, Current Anthropology, Acta Paediatrica, Current Pediatric Reviews, and multiple other scholarly journals.
+Dr. Gettler's research has appeared in Proceedings of the National Academy of Sciences, Hormones and Behavior, Developmental Psychobiology, American Journal of Physical Anthropology, American Journal of Human Biology, Social Science & Medicine, American Anthropologist, Current Anthropology, Acta Paediatrica, Current Pediatric Reviews, and multiple other scholarly journals.